 6. Japani Phal (Persimmon):

-A temperate fruit, Japani phal is the local Himachal name of the exotic, deep orange-red-coloured and luscious persimmon.
-Strikingly similar in appearance to a tomato, a completely ripe japani phal is soft, sweet and tasty.
-The fruit, which is a native of China, spread to Korea and Japan and was initially introduced in India by European settlers in the early 20th century.
+A temperate fruit, Japani phal is the nearby Himachal name of the extraordinary, profound orange-red-shaded and tasty persimmon.
+Strikingly comparable in appearance to a tomato, a totally ready japani phal is delicate, sweet and scrumptious.
+The natural product, which is a local of China, spread to Korea and Japan and was at first presented in India by European pilgrims in the mid twentieth century.

 Grown in: Himachal Pradesh, Jammu and Kashmir, Uttarakhand and Nilgiri Hills